Uric acid: Invertebrates

 Platynereis dumerilii, a marine polychaete worm, uses uric acid as a sexual pheromone.
 The female of the species releases uric acid into the water during mating, which induces males to release sperm.

 Bacteria

 Uric acid metabolism is done in the human gut by ~1/5 of bacteria species that come from 4 of 6 major phyla.
 Such metabolism is anaerobic involving uncharacterized ammonia lyase, peptidase, carbamoyl transferase, and oxidoreductase enzymes.
 The result is that uric acid is converted into xanthine or lactate and the short chain fatty acids such as acetate and butyrate.
 Radioisotope studies suggest about 1/3 of uric acid is removed in healthy people in their gut with this being roughly 2/3 in those with kidney disease.
-In mouse models, such bacteria compensate for the loss of uricase leading researchers to raise the possibility "that antibiotics targeting anaerobic bacteria, which would ablate gut bacteria, increase the risk for developing gout in humans".
+In uricase-deficient mouse models, such bacteria compensate for the loss of uricase and keep the increase in urate levels in check.
+Removal of these bacteria turns the hyperuricemia severe in these mice, leading researchers to raise the possibility "that antibiotics targeting anaerobic bacteria, which would ablate gut bacteria, increase the risk for developing gout in humans".